EdgeApp/edge-login-ui/packages/edge-login-ui-web/README.md

 copy-edge-assets <dest-directory>
 ```

 The `assetsPath` parameter to `makeEdgeUiContext` should point to the HTTP location of these files on your web server.
-If you want to isolate your application code from access to the account credentials, you should also consider hosting this content on a different domain from your main application.
+If you want to firewall your application code from having access to the Edge account credentials, just host the iframe content on a different domain from your main application.

 To create an overlay popup where a user can register a new account or log in to a previously created account via password or PIN, do: